changliang0931/eth-jubiter-keyring/README.md

 - **isUnlocked** : Returns true if we have the public key in memory, which allows to generate the list of accounts at any time

-- **unlock** : Connects to the TREZOR device and exports the extended public key, which is later used to read the available ethereum addresses inside the trezor account.
+- **unlock** : Connects to the JUBITER device and exports the extended public key, which is later used to read the available ethereum addresses inside the jubiter account.

 - **setAccountToUnlock** : the index of the account that you want to unlock in order to use with the signTransaction and signPersonalMessage methods

-- **getFirstPage** : returns the first ordered set of accounts from the TREZOR account
+- **getFirstPage** : returns the first ordered set of accounts from the JUBITER account

-- **getNextPage** : returns the next ordered set of accounts from the TREZOR account based on the current page
+- **getNextPage** : returns the next ordered set of accounts from the JUBITER account based on the current page

-- **getPreviousPage** : returns the previous ordered set of accounts from the TREZOR account based on the current page
+- **getPreviousPage** : returns the previous ordered set of accounts from the JUBITER account based on the current page

-- **forgetDevice** : removes all the device info from memory so the next interaction with the keyring will prompt the user to connect the TREZOR device and export the account information
+- **forgetDevice** : removes all the device info from memory so the next interaction with the keyring will prompt the user to connect the JUBITER device and export the account information

 ## Contributing